 Autumn 2017 Term Educational Visits:

-This term we are going to visit Father mark at St Michael’s church in Castleford.
-We really enjoyed our visit and her is some of the valuable learning which takes place
+This term we are going to visit Father Mark at St Michael’s Church in Castleford.
+We really enjoyed our visit and here is some of the valuable learning which takes place

 - Encourages and develops vocabulary about different places.